 Beyond the details of property firms’ graduate programmes, you should also research the values of the employer – do they match up with your own personal values?

 You should also think about the questions you are asking.
-Whether it’s while networking, at a careers fair, during an internship or at an assessment centre, asking questions about a firm’s culture and practices will impress recruiters and professionals – it shows you are actively considering working there and have a genuine interest in the actual day-to-day of working life, and that you’re not just thinking about how much money you could earn, for instance.
+Whether it’s while networking, at a virtual careers fair, during an internship or at an assessment centre, asking thoughtful questions about a firm’s culture and practices will impress recruiters.
+It shows that you are actively considering working there and have a genuine interest in the actual day-to-day of working life, and that you’re not just thinking about how much money you could earn, for instance.